OfficeDev/office-js-docs-pr/docs/excel/custom-functions-runtime.md

 ## Requesting external data

 Within a custom function, you can request external data by using an API like [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) or by using [XmlHttpRequest (XHR)](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest), a standard web API that issues HTTP requests to interact with servers.

-Within the JavaScript runtime, XHR implements additional security measures by requiring [Same Origin Policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) and simple [CORS](https://www.w3.org/TR/cors/).
+Within the JavaScript runtime used by custom functions, XHR implements additional security measures by requiring [Same Origin Policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) and simple [CORS](https://www.w3.org/TR/cors/).

+Note that a simple CORS implementation cannot use cookies and only supports simple methods (GET, HEAD, POST).
+Simple CORS accepts simple headers with field names `Accept`, `Accept-Language`, `Content-Language`.
+You can also use a `Content-Type` header in simple CORS, provided that the content type is `application/x-www-form-urlencoded`, `text/plain`, or `multipart/form-data`.

 ### XHR example